 - 1. The school district shall provide a copy of this policy and procedures to each driver prior to the start of its alcohol and drug testing program and to each driver subsequently hired or transferred into a position requiring driving of a CMV. - 2.
-The school district shall provide to each driver information required under Title 49 of the Code of Federal Regulations, including information concerning the effects of alcohol and controlled substances use on an individual's health, work, and personal life; signs and symptoms of an alcohol or controlled substance problem (the driver's or a coworker's); and available methods of intervening when an alcohol or controlled substance problem is suspected, including confrontation, referral to an employee assistance program, and/or referral to management.
+The school district shall provide to each driver information required under Title 49 of the Code of Federal Regulations, including information concerning the effects of alcohol and controlled substances use on an individual's health, work, and personal life; signs and symptoms of an alcohol or drug problem; and available methods of intervening when an alcohol or drug controlled substance problem is suspected, including confrontation, referral to an employee assistance program, and/or referral to management. - 3.
+The school district shall provide written notice to representatives of employee organizations that the information described above is available.

-- 3. The school district shall provide written notice to representatives of employee organizations that the information described above is available. - 4.
-The school district shall require each driver to sign a statement certifying that the driver received a copy of the policy and materials.
+4. The school district shall require each driver to sign a statement certifying that they have received a copy of the policy and materials.
 This statement should be in the form of Attachment A to this policy.
 The school district will maintain the original signed certificate and will provide a copy to the driver if the driver so requests.